multiversx/mx-sdk-py-cli/CLI.md

 COMMANDS summary
 ----------------
-new                            Creates a new environment and sets it as the active environment. get                            Gets an env value from the active environment. set                            Sets an env value for the active environment. dump                           Dumps the active environment. delete                         Deletes an env value from the active environment. switch                         Switch to a different environment. list                           List available environments remove                         Deletes an environment from the env file.
-Will switch to default env. reset                          Deletes the environment file.
+new                            Creates a new environment and sets it as the active environment. get                            Gets an env value from the specified environment. set                            Sets an env value for the specified environment. dump                           Dumps the active environment. delete                         Deletes an env value from the specified environment. switch                         Switch to a different environment. list                           List available environments remove                         Deletes an environment from the env file.
+Use `mxpy config-env switch` to move to another env. reset                          Deletes the environment file.
 Default env will be used.

 ```